averyfreeman/ssh-auto-creator/README.md

 - With which host will you be using your new key?
 - Does the host require a special port?

-After generating the key, it'll automatically copy the public key to the specified host's `authorized_hosts` file.
+After generating the key, it'll automatically add the keyfile and connection parameters to your ssh config, and copy the public key to the specified host's `authorized_keys` file (if possible).

+This allows you to connect to the host by simply typing `ssh connectionAlias`

 Example output: